 The “Roswell GA” portion of the hum compben e mer Roswell GA descriptor identifies the city in metro Atlanta where Humana operates a payment processing and administrative services center.
 Humana’s corporate headquarters is in Louisville, Kentucky, but the company maintains operational offices across multiple states — and its electronic payment processing routes through Roswell.

-Roswell, Georgia (ZIP code 30076) is home to several insurance and financial services processing facilities.
-If your statement shows “HUM COMPBEN E MER HUROSWELL GA,” “HUM COMPBEN E MER ROSWELL,” or any variation with a Georgia reference, this is the geographic tag your card network attached to the merchant’s registered business address.
-It does not mean you visited Georgia or made a purchase there.
+Roswell, Georgia (ZIP code 30076) sits about 22 miles north of downtown Atlanta and is home to several insurance and financial services processing facilities.
+If your statement shows “HUM COMPBEN E MER HUROSWELL GA,” “HUM COMPBEN E MER ROSWELL,” or any variation with a Georgia reference, this is simply the geographic tag your card network attached to the merchant’s registered business address.

 “Merchant descriptors on credit card statements include the business name, location, and sometimes a phone number — these are set when the merchant registers with their payment processor and do not reflect the cardholder’s location.”